 Form Listening allows you to set a value for a property in a visitor's profile based on visitor input.
 You can use the listener to both set the value of an existing profile property to a particular value as well as add a value to a profile property that supports multiple values.
 The input from the visitor is derived from a form submitted on a web page.

 In this listener you define which form field contains the data to be written to the profile property, the profile property that is written to and the circumstance that triggers the submission of the data to the profile property.

 Learn more about using Form Listening in BlueConic.

-Interest Ranking allows you to add interests (keywords) to a profile property in a visitor's profile based on a points-based system.
-Points for an interest are scored based on the visitor's behavior, which includes viewing content, clicking something, coming to your website from a specific referring URL and landing on a URL that contains a specified string.
-Once an interest has been added to a visitor's profile, you can create one or more segments which you can use to target the visitor(s).
+Interest Ranking allows you to add interests (keywords) to a profile property in a customer profile based on a points-based system.
+Points for an interest are scored based on the customer's behavior, which includes viewing content, clicking something, coming to your website from a specific referring URL and landing on a URL that contains a specified string.
+Once an interest has been added to a profile, you can create one or more segments which you can use to target the visitor(s).

 The points-based system that Interest Ranking uses to determine whether an interest is added to a profile property can have a defined threshold.
 The threshold determines the minimum score that must be reached before the interest is added to the profile property.
 This allows you to determine how interested a visitor must be before interests are added to their visitor profile.
 Additionally, you can limit the number of interests that are added to a profile property.
 You can choose whether all interests that reach a certain number of points are added or the top X, where X is an integer.